Entanglement production in the Sachdev-Ye-Kitaev Model and its variants

 Hence, strictly speaking, the deviation of SYK$_s$ results from SYK and SYK$_{b}$ should be a large $N$ effect and not observed for small $N$.
+Furthermore, to remove any dependence on the initial state we also consider the entangling power, which is defined as follows \cite{Zanardi:2000zz},

-In Fig. \ref{fig:syksmalln_ee}, we show the results for the entanglement production with initial product state and different values of $N= 8, \ldots,, 18$.
-As asserted, we observe there are no discernible differences between the three variants upto $N=12$.
-From $N=14$, entangling rate of SYK$_s$ starts to deviate from the other two and the deviations become prominent as $N$ increases further.
+where $E_{l}= 1- \mathrm{Tr}(\rho_{A}^{2})$ denotes the linear entropy of subsystem $A$, the bar denotes the average over all produce state $\psi= \psi_{1}\otimes \psi_{2}$ and $U= e^{- i H t}$ is the time evolution operator.
+In Fig. \ref{fig:syksmalln_ee}(a), we show the entangling power for different values of $N= 8, \ldots, 18$.
+We observe no discernible differences between the three variants up to $N=12$.
+From $N=14$ the deviations become prominent as $N$ increases further.
+We also show the results for the entanglement production with initial product state and different values of $N$ in Fig. \ref{fig:syksmalln_ee}(b) which corroborate the observations for entangling power.
 This thus confirms our assertion.